-ENCINEERING

 - 2402 Ferrous Metallurgy Same as Metallurgy 3402 except that the calculations are omitted.
-Prerequisite: Permission of the Head of the Metallurgical Engineering Department. - 3404 Electro-Metallurgy (\$3) The fundamental principles of electro-winning and the electro-plating of nonferrous metals.
+Prerequisite: Permission of the Head of the Metallurgical Engineering Department. - 3404 Electro-Metallurgy (\$3) The fundamental principles of electro-winning and the electro-plating of non-ferrous metals.
 Two lectures and three laboratory hours per week.
 Prerequisite: Metallurgy 3201, or Chemistry 4103-04 and Physics 4214 or 4216. - 3471 Engineering Problems SEMINAR Original investigation of special problems in the student's field, the problem to be selected by the student with the approval of the head of the department.

-Prerequisite: Senior standing and consent of the head of the department. - 2471 Metallurgical Research (\$3) This course handles part of the work covered by Metallurgy 3471 and is intended for those students who wish to do some research work but cannot devote the time necessary for full credit toward graduation.
-Six laboratory hours per week.
-Prerequisite: Metallurgy 3305 or 4302. - 4407 Physical Metallurgy I (\$3) A study of the structure and properties of metals and alloys.
+Prerequisite: Senior standing and consent of the head of the department. - 4407 Physical Metallurgy I (\$3)

+A study of the structure and properties of metals and alloys.
 The laboratory is the application of metallography and heat treatment to phase diagrams.
 Three lectures and three laboratory hours per week.
-Prerequisite: Metallurgy 4203. - 3409 Corrosion A study of corrosion, passivity, and protection of metals and alloys.
-Prerequisite: Metallurgy 3404 or permission of the Head of the Metallurgical Engineering Department. - 4411 Physical Metallurgy II (\$3) A theoretical study of methods of measuring and controlling variables pertaining to metallurgy; microscopy applying transmitted and reflected polarized light to the study of ores, slags, and metals; and spectroscopy.
+Prerequisite: Metallurgy 4203. - 3409 Corrosion

+A study of corrosion, passivity, and protection of metals and alloys.
+Three lecture hours per week.
+Prerequisite: Metallurgy 3404 or permission of the Head of the Metallurgical Engineering Department. - 4411 Physical Metallurgy II (\$3)

+A theoretical study of methods of measuring and controlling variables pertaining to metallurgy; microscopy applying transmitted and reflected polarized light to the study of ores, slags, and metals; and spectroscopy.
 Three lectures and three laboratory hours per week.
 Prerequisite: Metallurgy 4203 or 3309. - 4412 Physical Metallurgy III (\$3) Introduction to x-ray diffraction, the study of metallic structure, alloy constitution, deformation processes and solid phase reactions.
 Three lectures and three laboratory hours per week.
-Prerequisite: Metallurgy 4411 or 3309. - 3413 Thermodynamics of Metals The thermodynamics of metals and metallurgical processes.
-Prerequisite: Metallurgy 4203 and Chemistry 4361 or 4461. - 4415 Mechanical Metallurgy (\$3) A study of plastic deformation of metals, dislocation theory, mechanical testing, and the fundamentals of metalmaking.
+Prerequisite: Metallurgy 4411 or 3309. - 3413 Thermodynamics of Metals

+The thermodynamics of metals and metallurgical process.
+Three lecture hours per week.
+Prerequisite: Metallurgy 4203 and Chemistry 4261 or 4361. - 4415 Mechanical Metallurgy (\$3)

+A study of plastic deformation of metals, dislocation theory, mechanical testing, and the fundamentals of metalmaking.
 Three lectures and three laboratory hours per week.
+Prerequisite: Metallurgy 4203. - 3416 Kinetics A study of the rates of reaction of Metallurgical phenomenon.
+Three lecture hours per week.
+Prerequisite: Chemistry 4261, Metallurgy 4203 and 3315. - 4417 Electron Microscopy (\$4)

+A study of the theory and application of electron microscopy.
+The preparation of specimens for transmission and replica procedures.
+Three lectures and three laboratory hours per week.
+Prerequisite: Metallurgy 4407. - 2421 Metallurgical Trip (Transportation fee: \$75.00)

-Frerequisite: Metallurgy 4203. - 2421 Metallurgical Trip (Transportation fee: \$75.00) At the present time this trip will be taken with Mining 2421.
+At the present time this trip will be taken with Mining 2421.
 When it is to the best interests of the metallurgical students to deviate from the route of the Mining 2421 trip, such changes will be made, but in the main, the two trips will be taken together.
 Prerequisite: Junior standing.

-DR. JOSEPH LEACH, Head
+JOSEPH LEACH, Head

-Professors Bhaddy, Burlingame, Leach, Past, Small, Sonnichsen; Associate Professors Caibncboss, James, Richeson, Stroud, West; Assistant Professors Collingwood, Coltharp, Ehmann, Fucate, Malik, Smith, Spiese, Waddell; Instructors Antone, Calhoun, Danz, Hall, Johnson, Justice, LaFontaine, Leeds, Penfield, Quarm, Russell, Sipiora, Stafford, Widmayer, Wright; Teaching Assistants Adams, Armes, Chew, Dugan, Finnegan, Hamilton, Mucchetti, Ramsey.
+Professors Bhaddy, Burlingame, Leach, Past, Small, Sonnichsen; Associate Professors Birkinshaw, Coltharp, James, Nance, Richeston, West; Assistant Professors Collingwood, Ehmann, Francis, Fugate, Safdari, Smith, Spiese, Stafford, Waddell; Instructors Calhoun, Danz, Esch, Garrison, Gunning, Johnson, Lafontaine, Penfield, Petersen, Quarm, Russell, Sipiora, Stilley, Stroud, Walker, Widmayer, Wright; Teaching Assistants Bowser, Cocozza, Ford, Hamilton, Heileh, Letner, Ramsey, Shelton, Springstead.